Spicery/ginger/design/inventory.rst

 Storing Source Code
 -------------------

-The inventory could also be used to store the source code itself.
+An intriguing possibility is to entirely replace the folder based structure by the inventory format.
+To make this work the inventory could also be used to store the source code itself.
 This would be quite a convenient way to build a development environment.
 The basic idea would be to change the code columns in tables onload and definition to be a coderef.

 A code ref would additionally reference the source file, the source (text), mimetype (text) and updated dates.
 The minor benefit of this change is that